-A quick Wikipedia lookup will tell you that the term goes back more than a dozen years to media and technology scholar and lawyer Tim Wu’s seminal 2003 paper entitled Network Neutrality, Broadband Discrimination.
+A quick Wikipedia lookup into the History of Net Neutrality will tell you that the term goes back more than a dozen years to media and technology scholar and lawyer Tim Wu’s seminal 2003 paper entitled Network Neutrality, Broadband Discrimination.

 But why did Wu write the paper then?
 To get the answer, and try and add some yarn to this fascinating thread we’re going to reach back more than thirty years.

-First, it was just narrow band surfing but that changed quickly.
-The first wave of enterprise digital services were, no surprise email and communications and these changed business dynamics forever.
+First, it was just narrowband surfing but that changed quickly.
+The first wave of enterprise digital services were, no surprise, email, and communications and these changed business dynamics forever.
 A key driver of the then as much as today was the fact that it employed a single open network model; Anybody was able to start ISP.

-With the turn of the millennium we were all talking about mobile Internet after the disaster that was WAP, with great hopes for 3G.
-Despite the big wins and crushing defeats of dotcom boom, it was already quite evident that the Internet would continuously devour all of the capacity the network would make available.
+With the turn of the millennium, we were all talking about mobile Internet after the disaster that was WAP, with great hopes for 3G.
+Despite the big wins and crushing defeats of the dotcom boom, it was already quite evident that the Internet would continuously devour all of the capacity the network would make available.

-Operators quickly realized that DPI can be used not only to filter viruses, but also eliminate unwanted traffic.
+Operators quickly realized that DPI can be used not only to filter viruses but also eliminate unwanted traffic.
 Don’t forget that at this time the general consensus among network operators that only a fraction of the content on the internet would be available (never mind produced) by consumers.

 The only problem?
 How was the same principle to be upheld and maintained on the mobile side where different speeds can’t be delivered and capacity is more limited?
 None the less, the business case, and the principle is the same as it was on the fixed line side.

 It’s quite easy to understand then why operators got excited when content providers asked if their content could be prioritized.
 The idea was that operators wouldn’t actually drop any packets but could ensure that some packets would travel faster over the network than others, based on their source and destination.

 Moving forward we need to maintain the low barrier of entry made possible by a single network concept.
 There should be only one network, not several networks for different services.
 This is mandatory to keep cost low and to quickly scale up services.
 But different services have different requirement to the network, how to solve this neutral way?